shivam-bector/Weather-App/README.md

 # Weather-App
 A simple web-based application that displays real-time weather information for any city in the world.
-This app fetches data from a weather API and shows the current temperature, weather condition, humidity, wind speed, and more.
+This app fetches data from a weather API and shows the current temperature, humidity, wind speed, and clouds.
 # Technologies Used
 HTML: Structure of the app.
 CSS: Styling the app, including responsiveness.